Earthquakes (also called quakes, tremors, or temblors)

 - According to Italy’s institute of geophysics and volcanology, the earth’s axis has shifted by 25 cm due to the earthquake, and it led to the shortening of 24 hour-day by 1.8 microseconds.

-Anthropogenic: Human actions like extraction of minerals, deep underground mining, blasting of rocks by dynamites for construction of roads, dams, and reservoirs, nuclear explosion, etc leads occurrence of earthquakes of various intensity and magnitude.
+Anthropogenic: Human actions like extraction of minerals, deep underground mining, blasting of rocks by dynamites for construction of roads, dams, and reservoirs, nuclear explosion, etc. lead occurrence of earthquakes of various intensity and magnitude.

 - The Koyna earthquake, 1967 in Satara district of Maharashtra was due to koyna reservoir constructed, that was in 1962.

-List of Some Important Earthquakes of the World:
+List of Some Major/Important Earthquakes of the World:

 - Shensi, China- 1556